MSEG82/Udacity/Intermediate_Python_course/Meme_generator/README.md

 It also captures an image from a user submitted URL.

 **Output Folders**

 The output memes generated are saved in tmp/static folders when running "meme.py"/ "app.py".

 *tmp*: Stores the output memes generated when "meme.py" script is run

-static: Stores the output memes generated when "app.py" script is run
+*static*: Stores the output memes generated when "app.py" script is run

 *Requirements.txt*
 This file contains the complete list of python dependencies used throughout this project